 Adding a dog to your family is one of the best decisions you can make for your kids — research consistently shows that children who grow up with dogs develop greater empathy, responsibility, and emotional resilience.
 But not every dog is suited to the noise, energy, and unpredictability that come with children.
-Choosing the right family dog in Calgary means looking beyond breed and focusing on temperament, energy match, and compatibility.
+Choosing the best dogs for families in Calgary means looking beyond breed and focusing on temperament, energy match, and compatibility — and if you're considering a puppy, knowing which breeds make the best puppies for families with young children.

 Best Family Dog Breeds Available at Calgary Rescues